rlarcher/GolfTracker/README.md

 April 25: Finish work on detecting ball speed
 Apirl 30: Test speed analytics and touch up any remaining problems May 4: Youtube clip showcasing ball tracing and ball speed detection

+Since Checkpoint
+Created another UIImageView, so that the user can see the real image and the threshold image.
+Speed Detection.
+Switched to AVCaptureSession instead of CVVideoCamera for better performance.
+Switched to findContours for better detection.
+Updated Youtube video after presentation.
+Added image into repo called app.png that shows the app in progress.